chevereto/v4-docs/application/configuration/multi-tenancy.md

 ## Managing tenants

-Tenants represent individual Chevereto instances within the multi-tenant setup.
-Each tenant is associated with a unique hostname and can have its own configuration, users, media, and settings.
+A tenant represents an individual Chevereto instance within the multi-tenant setup.
+Each tenant has a unique hostname and can override its plan’s limits and environment.

+- Use `limits` for resource constraints.
-Use `limits` to define resource constraints and `env` (encrypted) to set environment variables for tenants, it will override any plan settings.
+- Use `env` for environment variables (encrypted).
+Tenant `env` overrides plan `env`.

 ### Adding a tenant

-Use the [add](../../application/reference/cli.md#add-tenant) command to create a new tenant.
-You must pass the tenant ID, hostname, and enabled status.
-Plan ID, limits, and environment are optional.
-Use JSON format for `limits` and `env`.
+Use [add](../../application/reference/cli.md#add-tenant).
+Provide tenant ID, hostname, and enabled status. `plan_id`, `limits`, and `env` are optional (JSON format).

 ```sh
 app/bin/tenants -C add \